Allison T56: Experimental and non-turboprop uses

 The T56/Model 501 engine has been used in a number of experimental efforts, and as something other than a turboprop powerplant.
 In early 1960, two Allison YT56-A-6 experimental turbine engines without propellers were added next to existing propulsion engines on flight tests of a Lockheed NC-130B 58-0712 aircraft.
 The YT56-A-6 produced pressurized air for blowing over control surfaces to demonstrate boundary layer control (BLC), which helped to enable short takeoff and landing (STOL) performance.
 In 1963, Lockheed and Allison designed another STOL demonstrator, this time for a U.S. Army requirement.
 Lockheed internal designation GL298-7 involved a C-130E Hercules that was re-engined with 4,591 shp 501-M7B turboprops.
 The 501-M7B produced more power than the normally installed, 3,755 shp T56-A-7 engines by about 20% (though the 501-M7B was limited to 4,200 shp to avoid additional structural changes), because the introduction of air cooling in the turbine's first-stage blade and the first and second-stage vanes allowed for an increase in the turbine inlet temperature.

 In 1963, an aeroderivative line of industrial gas turbines based on the T56 was introduced in under the 501-K name.
 The 501-K is offered as a single-shaft version for constant speed applications and as a two-shaft version for variable-speed, high-torque applications.
 Series II standard turbines included the natural gas-fueled 501-K5 and the liquid-fueled 501-K14.
 The air-cooled Series III turbines included the natural gas-fueled 501-K13 and the liquid-fueled 501-K15.
-A marinized turboshaft version of the 501-K is used to generate electrical power onboard all the U.S. Navy's cruisers and almost all of its destroyers.
+Marinized turboshaft versions of the 501-K were used to generate electrical power onboard many United States Navy cruisers and destroyers, and for propulsion on 4 Canadian Navy destroyers.